comoyo/blog.telenor.io/_posts/2015-10-23-machine-learning.md

 <img src="{{ site.baseurl }}/assets/hackathon-2015-precision-recall.jpg" title="Precisionn/recall time evolution">

-The x-axis is time in milliseconds since epoch (because, unix).
+The x-axis is time in seconds since epoch (because, unix).
 The plot starts right after we got the first data in, and we ran it through the classifier and found that it was amazingly good.
 Unfortunately we were looking at 30 second samples, not three second samples so we were in all likelihood overfitting.
 When we chopped things into 3 seconds samples performance got a lot worse.
 Then it improved a little as we removed some trivial bugs.
 Then we went home to sleep (which shows up as the  straight line in the plot).

 ### Improving the model